in-th3-l00p/the-real-openai/README.md

 # The Real One AI
-This is the projects of the most decentralized artificial inteligence startup in the world *THE REAL ONE AI*
+These are the projects of the most decentralized artificial inteligence startup in the world *THE REAL ONE AI*

 Our most important project is the implementation of a MNIST classifier using the Solidity programming language, and showing it's output within a web application.
-Besides the AI model, we developed a smart contract that let users submit training data, as exchange for NFTs.
+Beside the AI model, we developed a smart contract that let users submit training data, as exchange for NFTs.

-In the 24 hours of the Arbitrum Stylus Hackathon, the three members of the team: Daniel Selaru, Tyler Valyn Thor, and Tisca Catalin, managed to implement the following projects:
+In the 24 hours of the Arbitrum Stylus Hackathon, the three members of the team: Daniel Selaru, Tyler Valyn Thor, and Tisca Catalin, managed to implement the following projects, as well:
 * Web3 MNIST Classifier @ contracts/mnist-classifier/contract.sol, that uses the ai-dao/main.js script to load its weights to the blockchain
 * Web3 AI Training DAO @ contracts/ai-dao/Contrat4.sol
 * React Frontend for interacting with the calssifier @ sol-classifier